 Depreciation is provided on the depreciable amount of items of property, plant and equipment on a straight-line basis over their estimated useful economic lives.
 The depreciable amount is the gross carrying amount, less the estimated residual value at the end of its useful economic life.
 Work in progress is not depreciated.

-The estimated useful lives for the current and comparative periods are as follows:
+The estimated useful lives are as follows: